pujitm/personal-blog/content/post/a-better-take-home-software-interview.md

 \`\`\`

-Then, as per the developers' wishes, I also wrote my submission (link to github).
+Then, as per the developers' wishes, I also wrote my submission (link to github, with commit sha).

 Side Note: I tried to use Github Classroom for the interview workflow.
 In hindsight, I should have made a separate organization specifically for these take-home questions.
 I think this flow has a lot of room for improvement.